kelvinlawson/pykaraoke/README.txt

  * WxPython (www.wxpython.org)
  * SDL source distribution (www.libsdl.org)

 PyKaraoke now offers two builds: an ultra-portable Python version, and a highly optimised C version.
 The default install is to use the faster C version which requires the SDL source distribution for compilation purposes.
 All supported platforms should support compilation of the C version, but the portable Python-only version will continue to be supported.
-Python-only installs do not require the SDL source distribution, and instead require the Numeric Python module (numpy.sourceforge.net).
+Python-only installs do not require the SDL source distribution, and instead require the NumPy Python module (numpy.scipy.org).

 If these libraries are not already installed on your system, you can download them from the websites listed.